READ ABOUT

 The best teachers

 “Every child is an artist.
-The problem is how to remain an artist once he grows up.” – Pablo Picasso Every child is also a teacher.
+The problem is how to remain an artist once he grows up.”– Pablo Picasso Every child is also a teacher.
 Here are things we can learn from kids: A child looks things from different perspectives and surprises in many ways.
-Kids can be delighted because of the rain, when…
+Kids can be delighted because of the rain, when many…

 15 things I miss about living in Singapore

 “Live for the moments you can’t put into words.”
-There is still some winter left in Europe but I’m already excited about the spring and the green that comes with it… I mind traveled back to the tropics and listed things I miss about living in Singapore: Swimming daily outdoors, all year round and without…
+There is still some winter left in Europe but I’m already excited about the spring and the green that comes with it… I mind traveled back to the tropics and listed things I miss about living in Singapore: And then there are also all the personal…

 5 QUICK TIPS FOR A GOOD VISIT ’BACK HOME’

 Edited 11.7.2019 Holidays are coming and so are the visits to see family and friends!
-Here are 5 quick tips for a successful visit ’back home’: Plan ahead.
-Where you’ll be staying, who you’ll be meeting and where/when are the main get-togethers. …but don’t plan too much.
-Leave space for some rest and surprises!
-Be…
+Here are 5 quick tips for a successful visit ’back home’: If you will be visiting your friends and family in your native country / home town soon, I hope you will have a great time! 💛

 Keepsake suitcase